d-german/reasoned-hope/Writerside/topics/Default-topic.md

 ## Academic Standards

-This documentation maintains high scholarly standards through:
+This resource maintains high scholarly standards through:

 - **Primary Source Analysis**: Extensive use of biblical texts in their original languages (Hebrew and Greek)
 - **Contemporary Scholarship**: Integration of current theological and philosophical research